rabbitmq/rabbitmq-website/site/relocate.md

 This guide covers:

   * How to customise location of various directories and files used RabbitMQ nodes
-  * Default locations for various operating systems
+  * Default locations of key files and directories on various operating systems
   * Other topics related to file and directory locations

 This guide accompanies the main [Configuration guide](configure.html).